 AmeriCorps State and National programs recruit, train, and place AmeriCorps members in service locations to address unmet community needs.
-Multi-state programs and Native Nation programs (known collectively as "National Direct or Direct grantees") are directly funded by the federal agency AmeriCorps.
+Multi-state programs and Native Nation programs, known collectively as National Direct or Direct grantees, are directly funded by the federal agency AmeriCorps.

-Single-state AmeriCorps programs are funded through State Service Commissions, which receive competitive funding and formula allocations from AmeriCorps.
-According to the regulation in §2550.2 (I), a State Service Commission is a bipartisan or nonpartisan State entity, approved by AmeriCorps, consisting of 15-25 commissioners (appointed by the chief executive officer of the State), that is responsible for developing a comprehensive national service plan, assembling applications for funding and approved national service positions, and administering national and community service programs in the State.

-Multi-state programs (National Direct grantees) are awarded funds through AmeriCorps State and National Competitive grant opportunities.
-Single-state programs (State Commission subgrantees) are awarded funds through AmeriCorps State and National Competitive or State Formula opportunities.
+Single-state AmeriCorps programs are funded through State Service Commissions and referred to as State Service Commission subgrantees.
+Commissions receive competitive funding and formula allocations from AmeriCorps.
+According to the regulation in 45 CFR2550.20(1), a State Service Commission is a bipartisan or nonpartisan State entity, approved by AmeriCorps, consisting of 15-25 commissioners appointed by the chief executive officer of the State, that is responsible for developing a comprehensive national service plan, assembling applications for funding and approved national service positions, and administering national and community service programs in the State.
+National Direct grantees or multi-state programs are awarded funds through AmeriCorps State and National Competitive grant opportunities.
+State Service Commission subgrantees, are awarded funds, by way of their State Service Commission, through AmeriCorps State and National Competitive or State Formula opportunities.